teeks99/sounds-finder/README.md

 Between wired devices on a ethernet network, it is completely feasible to get ping times in the 100 microsecond range (0.1 milliseconds).
 If we can service simple UDP packets at the same rate/latency, we should easily be able to pull this off.
 Unfortunately, wifi looks like it has much worse latencies.

+### Results

+To test this, I created the `timing_service.py` and `echo_service.py` scripts.
+When running between two wired ethernet machines on the same subnet, I routinely saw results of 0.1ms.
+However, when running with an wifi phone, I was seeing (after a repeatable startup hiccup) normal round trip times of 4-7ms.
+This translates into an error of multiple meters, probably not going to be sufficient.

 ## Sound Calibration